 Typically, the closure seal is the most common seal that is tested for Seal Strength; however, it is not uncommon for us to perform peel strength on all sides of a package.

-ASTM F88 is a quantitative measure for process validation, process control, and capability.
+The ASTM F88 seal strength test is a quantitative measure for process validation, process control, and capability.
 Seal strength is not only relevant to opening force and package integrity but to measure the packaging processes’ ability to produce consistent seals.
 Seal strength at some minimum is a necessary packaging requirement.

 ASTM F88 is a more precisely targeted test, meaning that it can be used to target specific areas of the package.
 If we have a five-sided chevron pouch or a four-sided FFS package, we can evaluate each seal individually via F88 and perform statistical analysis to understand how each of the individual seals is performing.